 General

-American Dipper: Small, wren-like bird, dark gray overall with short, cocked tail and white eyelids that flash when blinked.
-Bill and legs are dark.
+American Dipper: Small, wren-like bird, dark gray chunky body with gray-brown head and neck, short, cocked tail and white eyelids that flash when blinked.
+Bill is straight and black, legs are dark.
 Sexes are similar, but female is slightly smaller.
-Juvenile is paler with white, streaked underparts and yellow legs and bill.
+Juvenile is paler with white-tipped feathers giving a slightly barred or scalloped appearance, bill is yellow.
+Wades, swims and dives for food.
+Feeds on aquatic insects, larvae, clams, snails, crustaceans, and small fish.
+Strong direct flight on rapid wing beats.

 Range and Habitat

-American Dipper: Found from northern treeline in Alaska, throughout the Rockies, Cascades, and Sierra Nevada, and as far south as Panama.
+American Dipper: Found from central Alaska and Yukon south, throughout the Rocky Mountains, Cascades, and Sierra Nevada, and as far south as Mexico and Panama.
 Inhabits swift flowing mountain streams; less frequently found along mountain ponds and lakes.
 Occasionally appears on rocky coasts during winter.

 Breeding and Nesting